 Updated December 2020

-Looking for alternatives to Zoom for video conferencing?
+Looking for alternatives to Zoom for free video conferencing?
 You’ve come to the right place.

 The popularity of video calls—both for business and personal use—was already on the rise even before the coronavirus pandemic.
 But as COVID placed more and more limits on our movement, people realized that it can often be just as productive to meet virtually.
 The platform that most people turned to was Zoom.
 There was a 225 percent increase in Zoom connections in March 2020 compared to the previous month.1